Nercury/impl-days-android-sample/README.md

 apply plugin: 'com.nercury.cargobuild'
 ```

+Currently this crashes (because the DSL is not patched properly yet),
+but it does dump out all kinds of information in the console.

 ### The plugin

-The plugin is written in kotlin, and does not work at this moment.
+The plugin is written in Kotlin, and does not work at this moment.
 It can be found here: https://github.com/Nercury/gradle-cargo-plugin

 To work on plugin locally, it has a gradle task to publish it to local maven repository.